Jaimejs0528/JS-School/C06/README.md

 Where email and passsword must satisfy the respective format.
 - email: begins with letter, has @, has . and end in letter too
-- password: a least one digit, letter lowercase and uppercase and special Char, its length must be between 6 to 15 chars.
+- password: minimum one digit, letter lowercase, letter uppercase and special Char, its length must be between 6 to 15 chars.

 ### <span style="color:#218d21">/auth/sign_in : Sign In a user Account
 ---------